jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 ######## Reference to Other Out Parameters

-An object reference to a procedure can only be a reference to the procedure’s return value.
+An object reference to a command can only be a reference to the command’s return value.
 If you want to reference other out parameters, you might reference them explicitly.

 ![](images/Input%20Output%20Parameter%20Passings.079.jpeg)